alexisbellido/dockerize-django/README.rst

 If running on AWS, it uses ELB to load balance containers running Varnish that cache Nginx in front Gunicorn.
 The default setup assumes three containers running on each Docker host: Varnish, Nginx and Gunicorn.

-My Docker Hub user is *alexisbellido* and I'm calling my network *project-network*:
+My Docker Hub user is *alexisbellido* and I'm calling my network *project_network*:

 Create a bridge network for your containers on your host.
 This step is unnecessary if using the provided Docker Compose compose-complete/docker-compose.yml, which creates its own network.

 .. code-block:: bash

-  $ docker network create -d bridge project-network
+  $ docker network create -d bridge project_network

 The examples below assume a basic architecture like this: